A detailed ingredient review of…

 Ingredient #16: Phenyl Trimethicone – No foam for you!

 It is listed as an “irritant” on many a cosmetic blog alarmist site.
-No scientific evidence found to support this claim in reference to cosmetics used topically just yet.
+There is no scientific evidence found to support this claim in reference to cosmetics used topically just yet.
 Feel free to bring one to my attention but please ensure it is referenced in a medical/scientific peer-reviewed journal.

 Ingredient #17: Fragrance (Parfum) – Comprised of Ingredients #19-22